play14team/play14-website/hosting.md

 ## What about food & drinks ?

 If you want people to maintain a hight level of energy troughout the event, you need to feed them, and get them drinks.
-This is one of the major responsibilities of an organizer.
+This is one of the major responsibilities of a host.

 ### Lunch & Dinner